risingwavelabs/risingwave-demo-deprecated/README.md

 - `twitter-pulsar`: [Tutorial: Pulsar + RisingWave for Fast Twitter Event Processing](https://www.risingwave.com/blog/tutorial-pulsar-risingwave-for-fast-twitter-events-processing/)
 - `live-stream`: [Live stream metrics analysis](https://www.risingwave.dev/docs/latest/live-stream-metrics-analysis/)

+## Demo Runnability Testing

+The demos listed above will all run through a series of tests when each PR is merged, including:

+- Run the queries mentioned in the demos.
+- Ingest the data in various formats, including Protobuf, Avro, and JSON.
+Each format will be tested individually.
+- For each demo test, we check if the sources and MVs have successfully ingested data, meaning that they should have >0 records.

 ## Workload Generator

 The workloads presented in the demos are produced by a golang program in `/datagen`.
 You can get this tool in multiple ways: